redis-applied-ai/retrieval-optimizer/README.md

 ]
 ```

+### Ground truth data
-Labeled data for generating the metrics that we will compared between samples, in the form:
+Labeled ground truth data for generating the metrics that we will compared between samples.

+Expected Format:

 ```json
 [